sebcrozet/falling2d_cpp/README.md

 ## Broad phase ##

 * Sweep & Prune detector (so, AABBs) using space/time coherency
-* OBB tree on non-convex polygon (one OBB by concave polygon of its convex decomposition)
+* OBB tree on non-convex polygon (one OBB by polygon on its convex decomposition)

 ## Narrow phase ##